-Stetson’s College of Arts and Sciences (http://www.stetson.edu/portal/artsci/) is the largest and most diverse of the University’s colleges and schools.
-With nineteen academic departments and nine interdisciplinary programs, the College is the liberal arts core of the University; it includes the humanities, social sciences, natural sciences, education, and creative arts.
+Stetson’s College of Arts and Sciences (http://www.stetson.edu/portal/artsci/) is the largest and most diverse of the University’s colleges and schools; it includes the humanities, social sciences, natural sciences, education, and creative arts.
+With nineteen academic departments and nine interdisciplinary programs, the College is the liberal arts core of the University.
 A great strength of the College is its faculty of approximately 150 full-time teacher-scholars.
-The College offers 38 undergraduate majors and 40 undergraduate minors; six graduate degrees are offered in Education, Counselor Education, and Creative Writing.
+The College offers 38 undergraduate majors and 40 undergraduate minors; graduate degrees are offered in Education, Counselor Education, and Creative Writing.
 Every undergraduate major requires a senior research project, giving students the opportunity to design and carry out independent research under faculty mentorship.
 Our academic programs are shaped by the values of social justice and civic responsibility.
 All of our courses and programs of study promote engaged learning, whereby students create connections between the classroom or lab and the local, regional, and global community.
 The academic programs of the College of Arts and Sciences prepare students to live significant lives, to interact with and positively affect the world around them.

-DeLand is a town of 38,000 inhabitants located 20 miles west of Daytona Beach and 35 miles northeast of Orlando.
-The area offers extensive cultural and recreational activities and is served by three Airports: Orlando International Airport, Sanford International Airport, Daytona Beach International Airport.
+DeLand is a picturesque residential community of 38,000 located 20 miles west of Daytona Beach and 35 miles northeast of Orlando.
+The area offers extensive cultural as well as recreational activities.

-All information may be submitted electronically to Dr. Jelena Petrovic, Search Committee Chair, at firstname.lastname@example.org.
+All information may be submitted electronically to Dr. Leander Seah, Search Committee Chair, via Caitlyn Alvarado at email@example.com.
 While electronic submissions are preferred, alternatively application materials may be mailed to

 DeLand, FL 32723

-Review of applications will begin immediately and will continue until the position is filled.
-For full consideration, applications should be submitted by October 27, 2023.
+Review of applications will begin November 1, 2023, and continue until the position is filled.
+The Department intends to conduct semifinalist virtual interviews in early December 2023.

 Stetson University is an Equal Opportunity Employer that affirms cultural diversity and inclusion as a core value of academic excellence at Stetson University.
 We are committed to achieving equal access in education, employment, and participation through the recruitment and retention of outstanding faculty, staff, and students from diverse backgrounds, and to meaningful academic and intellectual transformation in curriculum, research and service.
 We are dedicated to actions and policies that foster a community in which individuals with various identities, cultures, backgrounds, and viewpoints work together to create opportunities for engagement through rewarding and fulfilling careers and personal experiences in a culturally and racially diverse society and a globalized world.
 We strongly encourage members of historically under-represented and economically-disadvantaged groups and women to apply for employment.
 Stetson University is an EEO, ADA, ADEA, and GINA employer.